24 Customer Service Training Ideas in 2023 | Ultimate Guide

 6. Provide crisis training

-We all hope to never experience a crisis, but it’s important to ensure your teams are prepared in case it happens.
+Although we hope to never experience a crisis, it’s crucial to ensure that teams are adequately prepared in case one does occur.
 Crisis training not only helps your team know what to say to customers when something goes seriously wrong, but can also help them handle the added stress or pressure that comes with working in a time of crisis.

 7. Hold presentation sessions

-Presentations can provide an in-depth look at a particular method, experience, or tool and provide your team with an opportunity to ask questions or share ideas.
+Presentations can provide an in-depth look at a particular method, experience, or tool, and allow your team to ask questions or share ideas.
 Encouraging team members to present topics to their peers can also create a collaborative environment for more efficient learning.

 8. Invest in “in the moment of need” training